repology/repology-rules/README.md

 Disable rule matching for specified ruleset(s).

 ```
-# applies to all debian derivatives, but not Deepin
+# applies to all Debian derivatives, but not Deepin
 - { ruleset: debuntu, noruleset: deepin, ... }
 ```